cryptopunksnotdead/awesome-cryptopunks-bubble/PUNKS_V1_NOTES.md

-The welcome message on the (loging required / invite-only) Discord chat server reads:
+The welcome message on the (login required / invite-only) Discord chat server reads:

 > Welcome to V1 Punks
 >